GRuizV/AgenticDev-Lab/Tests/(Nima) PBA/Tests Summary.md

 # Tests Summary

+## Test #0

+- **Purpose**: Compare the extraction accuracy of three LLMs (ChatGPT, Claude, Gemini) when processing credit card PDFs using structured prompts.

+- **Input**: Six credit card PDF statements (MC & VS, Feb–Apr 2025) with a verified ground truth of 57 transactions worth $5,120,378 COP.

+- **Extraction target**:

+    * Date (in normalized format)
+    * Description (free-text normalized)
+    * Amount (in COP, integer value with ±5 peso tolerance)

+- **Expected output**: JSON with a `bill_name` field and a `transactions` array containing structured transaction data.

+- **Scope**: Manual prompt-based testing of LLMs through web interfaces — no automation or inference logic in this phase.

+- **Results**: All models performed well on simple MasterCard statements.
+Claude ranked first overall with 93.8% precision and 78.9% recall.
+ChatGPT followed closely.
+Gemini showed inconsistent results, completely failing to extract from one complex Visa statement.
+The evaluation framework successfully quantified extraction quality and revealed key differences in robustness and reliability across model families.

 ## Test #1

 - **Purpose**: Validate feasibility of extracting expenses from a structured PDF using a Python CLI app.